Table of Contents

 What it measures:

-The total revenue a customer generates throughout their relationship with your brand.
+The total revenue a customer generates over their relationship with your brand.

 CLV = (Average Purchase Value × Purchase Frequency) × Customer Lifespan